Steven-Jarmell/rust-stuff/Notes.md

 Good for cases where you want a less verbose way to handle values that match one pattern and ignore the rest

 However, you lose the exhaustive checking that `match` requires

+## Managing Growing Projects with Packages, Crates, and Modules

+**Packages:** A Cargo feature that lets you build, test, and share crates **Crates:** A tree of modules that produce a library or executable **Moduels and use:** Let you control the organization, scope, and privacy of paths **Paths:** A way of naming an item, such as a struct, funciton, or module

+A crate is the smallest amount of code that a rust compiler considers at a time

+Two Types of Crates:
+- Binary Crates: Programs you compile to an executable that runs
+    - Each must have a main function
+- Library Crates
+    - No main function
+    - Rather than compile to an executable, they define functionality that you include in a project later on

+The crate root is a source file that the Rust compiler starts from and makes up the root module of the crate

+A package is a bundle of one or more crates that provides a set of functionality
+- Contain a `Cargo.toml` file that describes how to build the crates
+- Packages can only contain one binary crate

+Cargo follows a convention that src/main.rs is the crate root of a **binary** crate with the same name as the package.

+Cargo knows that if the package contains src/lib.rs, the package contains a **library** crate with the same name as the package.

+Cargo passes the crate root files to `rustc` to build the library or binary

+If a package contains src/main.rs **and** src/lib.rs, it has two crates: a binary and library

+A package can have multiple binary crates by playing files in the src/bin directory and each file will be a separate binary crate

+On 7.2